-CES's asset portfolio continued to be invested solely in investment grade fixed income securities during 2022.
-The investment assets produced a total investment return of -2.08% in 2022 (Q4 2021: -0.14%).
-The negative return was predominately driven by increases in risk free yields as central banks increased base rates sharply to contain inflation.
-This caused negative price returns within the portfolio that offset coupon income received throughout the year.
+CES's asset portfolio continued to be invested solely in investment grade fixed income securities during 2023.
+The investment assets produced a total investment return of 4.85% in 2023 (2022: -2.08%).
+The positive return was predominately driven by the high starting yields and coupon income earned throughout the year.
+A sharp decrease in risk-free yields towards the end of 2023 supported the return generating positive mark to market unrealised gains not realised under Lux Gaap.
+Investment income in the annual accounts from investments valued at amortised cost was \$3,995 (2022: -\$114)